filimo/tesseract-ocr-cordova/README.md

-# Cordova Tesseract-OCR - For Android
+# Simple Cordova Tesseract-OCR sample - For Android

 This is a Cordova app for OCR process using Tesseract library for both Android.
 [Tesseract](https://github.com/tesseract-ocr/tesseract) is an Open Source library for OCR (Optical Character Recognition) process.